JohnKendrick/PDielec/PDielec/Tests/Crystal_Raman/modal_pairs_final_state_design.md

   Discarding the cross-pairs would change the result; their contribution is a genuine part of the Raman amplitude, not an artefact.

-- In the **incoherent depth** regime (thick layers integrated locally), phase averaging causes cross-pair amplitudes to cancel when integrated over depth.
-  Only co-propagating pairs `(forward, forward)` and `(backward, backward)` survive the average.
-Cross-pairs may therefore be discarded after the average.
+- In the **local-incoherent depth** regime, the full local optical-field product is formed before squaring and intensities are integrated over depth.
+Internal Berreman products are components of the same local external-channel event and are not filtered independently by momentum direction.

 - In the **bulk / phase-matched** limit, only the pairs whose phonon wavevector matches the externally imposed momentum transfer contribute.
 For